keu/docs/software_versioned_docs/version-0.23/grafana-metrics.md

 ## Access Grafana

 By default, users with [System Admin permissions](manage-platform-users.md#system-roles) can access Grafana.
-To access Grafana from the Astronomer UI:
+To access Grafana from the Software UI:

-1. As a System Admin, open Grafana from the Astronomer UI:
+1. As a System Admin, open Grafana from the Software UI:

     ![Create Grafana Dashboard](https://assets2.astronomer.io/main/docs/grafana/ui-access.png)